uselesstechjunks/leetcode/docs/source/ml/basisexp.rst

 		.. math:: f_\gamma=\exp\left(-\gamma||x-x'||^2\right)
 	* While thinking of a map from a point to a function, we're essentially going backwards from the impulse limit to a bump with a non-zero width.
-	* Intuitively, this allows for some uncertainty about the exact location of the point with respect to others.
+	* Intuitively, this allows for some uncertainty about the exact location of the point.

 Reproducing Kernel Hilbert Space
 ----------------------------------------------------------------------------------